Version: 1.3

 To clear the memory and reset it to the factory default

-configuration, call memoryConfig
+configuration, call memoryConfig without any child

 elements.